mrmcow/antigua-barberss/README.md

-# 🔥 LA BARBER GUIDE
+# 🇦🇬 Antigua Barbers — The Island's Best Cuts

-**The fastest, smartest way to find the right barber in Los Angeles.**
+**The fastest, smartest way to find the right barber in Antigua.**

-Not just another directory.
-A decision engine that matches people to barbers based on hair type, style, vibe, and urgency.
+Perfect for cruise passengers, resort guests, and locals.
+Mobile service available.
+Cruise-safe guarantee.

 ---